kimbring2/dmlab_ctf/README.md

  "Capture The Flag Implementation - Click to Watch!")
 <strong>Click to Watch!</strong>

-This environment only needs a 7 actions because height of is same.
+This environment only needs 7 number of actions because map height is same at every place.

 ## 2. There is also map for the 3 vs 3 game that is provided from the DeepMind Lab